SethVandebrooke/node-project-template/docs/config/dev-homepage.md

 - **Source code analysis** using JS Code Metric
 - **Automated tests** using Jest
 - **Code coverage** using Istanbul
+- **Comment coverage** using an, out of the box, custom comment coverage analysis tool
 - **Test result analysis** using Jest Stare
 - **Automated readme generation** using doccomentation
 - **Fully Exstensible** built for easy integration with other third party or custom tools